 With students now approaching the end of Key Stage 3, they will shortly embark on their Key Stage 4 (GCSE and Vocational) journey with us at Workington Academy.
 We will support our families through this process to ensure that each student can both enjoy and achieve their full potential at the end of year 11 and beyond.

-Students are able to arrange a meeting with a qualified careers advisor if they wish to seek further advice.
+Students can arrange a meeting with a qualified careers advisor if they wish to seek further advice.
 This can be requested via Mrs McAllister or Mr Simpson, alternatively the local career advisory service, Inspira, will be available during certain times this half term to support students.

 Please do spend time with your son/daughter discussing the subjects which they enjoy and feel that they would like to study further at Key Stage 4.
 Below is an outline of the KS4 Curriculum which is arranged into a pathway system to ensure students are selecting subjects appropriate to their academic prior attainment.
 Please note that you will be asked to choose a second-choice subject as a backup option, however unlike many other schools, we at Workington Academy build our curriculum and timetable around our students rather than give options blocks.
 As a result of this, last year 98% of our students were able to pursue their first choices*.

-There are up to four possible pathways for students through the options process.
+We have acted on feedback to our initial survey and to offer students a wider degree of choice reduced our numbers of pathways.
+There are up to three possible pathways for students through the options process.
 These are designed to ensure that appropriate choice of courses is made.

 Academic Pathway

 Students on this pathway will study a core of English Language, English Literature, Maths and Science.
-They must also choose one from the following four subjects: Geography, History, French or German.
+They must also choose one from the following four subjects: Geography, History, French, or German.
 They will then have two further free option choices.
+Later, students will have the opportunity to complete an extra science qualification if we feel that it will not negatively impact on their other subjects.

 Each parent will receive a letter containing the pathway their son/daughter has been allocated to and a link to a video explaining the process.
-This year students will be able to select their options online using a platform called Applicaa+, students will receive an email after the options information evening.
+This year students will be able to select their options online using a platform called Applicaa+, students will receive an email after the second Options information evening.
 They will select 4 subjects and then be able to rank them.
-Following their submission parents are able to review these choices before they are submitted.
-The initial deadline for completing this process is Wednesday 2nd April
+Following their submission parents can review these choices before they are submitted.
+The initial deadline for completing this process is Wednesday 1st April.

-In the meantime, if you would like to discuss the options process or pathways further, please contact either Mr Simpson (Deputy Headteacher) or Miss Smith (Director of Learning) via email.
+In the meantime, if you would like to discuss the options process or pathways further, please contact either Mr Simpson (Head of School) or Mrs Thompson (Director of Learning) via email.

 Students who are most happy and successful in Years 10 and 11 are those who have considered their choices with care.